Updated 2026-05-18

 Do holidays count against leave balance?

-No. Holidays are company-wide non-working days and do not subtract from anyone's leave quota.
+No. Holidays are non-working days and do not subtract from anyone's leave quota.
 Only approved leave requests do.

 What happens if a holiday falls on a weekend?